wu-lee/rushkoff-archive/docs/_articles/the-discovery-of-intelligent-life-somewhere-else.md

 published: false

 ---
-•---- ._._UL

-\------(g\~

-DOUGLAS RUSHKOFF

-DOUGLAS RUSHKOFF is a media analyst, documentary

-writer, and the author of Life Inc.: How the World Became a

-Corporation and How to Take It Back. ·

-W.\~'.re tal\~in\~ about changing everything-not just our

-ab1hhes, relahonsh1ps, politics, economy, religion, biology, language, mathematics, history, or future but all of these things

-at once.
-The only single event I can see shifting pretty much

-everything at once is our first encounter with intelligent extraterrestrial life .
+We're talking about changing _everything_--not just our abilities, relationships, politics, economy, religion, biology, language, mathematics, history, or future but all of these things at once.
+The only single event I can see shifting pretty much everything at once is our first encounter with intelligent extraterrestrial life.

 The development of any of our current capabilities-genetics,